Healthy Kids. Happy Planet.

 Here are just a few resources that highlight the "magic" of beans!
-They really do have super special powers that can save lives and heal the planet!
+They really do have the power to save lives and heal the planet!

 In partnership with National Geographic, longevity expert and author of the Blue Zones, Dan Buettner, travels the world to discover where people live the longest and healthiest lives.
 In these five "Blue Zones" there are 9 lessons, a.k.a. "power factors," that explain what the different populations have in common.
 One major power factor: Beans as primary protein source.
 In all of LGK's education and outreach efforts, we teach this simple, yet profound lesson!
 Click here for key pages of article.